 I came out in 1993, when I was 23 years old, and have become a keen advocate of LGBT rights.
 My writing often focuses on homophobia within

 the newspaper industry.
 I met my husband in 1996 and we’ve been foster carers for the past 12 years.
 In that time we’ve cared for more than 30 children and young people – sometimes for just a few days, sometimes for years.

 I wrote Exposé a few years ago during a particularly tumultuous period for the British media, when the phone-hacking scandal was being exposed and other parts of the media – including

-Despite parodying many in the media, Paul's first novel EXPOSÉ received fantastic reviews in national publications - including a four-star rating from The Sun.
+the BBC – were being heavily criticised for the way they handled other serious issues.
+But despite parodying many in the media, I was pleased that Exposé received fantastic reviews in national publications - including a four-star rating from